tylersfoot/tylersbot/README.md

 ### calculator.py

-`/calc expression:str` - calculates the given mathematical expression
+`/calculate expression:str` - calculates the given mathematical expression

 ### commanderrorhandler.py

-handles customized error messages
+Handles customized error messages

 ### fun.py

-`/eightball question:str` - lets the 8ball decide your fate
+`/8ball question:str` - (global) lets the 8ball decide your fate

-`/say message:str` - makes the bot say the message specified
+`/say message:str` - (global) makes the bot say the message specified

-`/coinflip` - flips a coin. duh.
+`/coinflip` - (global) flips a coin. duh.

-`/punch user:discord.Member` - punches the user mentioned
+`/punch user:discord.Member` - (global) punches the user mentioned

-`/doublepunch user1:discord.Member user2:discord.Member` - punches two users mentioned
+`/doublepunch user1:discord.Member user2:discord.Member` - (global) punches two users mentioned

-`/roundhousekick users:str` - roundhouse kicks all people mentioned

-`[DEV] /removerole user:discord.Member role:discord.Role` - removes the specified role from the specified user

-### imagegen.py
-`/img prompt:str` - generates 9 images based on the prompt using Craiyon AI
+Also has functionality for reacting to messages with certain keywords, and a rare chance to respond with a special message

 ### information.py

 `/suggestion text:str` - sends a suggestion to the developer(s)

 `/bugreport text:str` - sends a bugreport to the developer(s)

-`/servercount` - returns the number of servers the bot is in
+`/server_count` - returns the number of servers the bot is in

-`/invitelink` - sends the invite link for the bot & the discord server
+`/invite_link` - (global) sends the invite link for the bot & the discord server

-`/avatar member:discord.Member` - returns the avatar for the user mentioned (author if none)
+`/avatar member:discord.Member` - (global) (user) returns the avatar for the user mentioned (author if none)

-`/serverinfo` - returns information about the current server
+`/serverinfo` - (global) returns information about the current server

-`account_creation_date` - returns the date of the user's account creation
+`/account_creation_date member:discord.Member` - (global) (user) returns the date of the user's account creation

 ### moderation.py

-(WIP)
+`/purge amount:int` - purges (deletes) a certain amount of messages from a channel

+`/kick user:discord.Member reason:str notify:bool=True` - kicks a user from the server with the specified reason, and whether to DM them

+`/ban user:discord.Member reason:str notify:bool=True` - bans a user from the server with the specified reason, and whether to DM them

+`/unban user_id:str reason:str notify:bool=True` - unbans a user from the server with the specified reason, and whether to DM them

+`/slowmode duration:str` - changes the slowmode for the current channel. string is parsed as a time (`10s`, `5m`, `1h`, `off`, etc.)

+Also has functionality for logging deleted messages

-### music.py
+### qrcode.py
-`/play url:str` - plays the audio from the youtube link provided

-`/join` - joins the voice channel the user is in

-`/disconnect` - disconnects from the currently connected voice channel

-`/pause` - pauses the current audio

-`/resume` - resumes playing the current audio

-`/stop` - stops playing audio
+`/qr message:str` - generates a qr code image based on the message provided. also detects if an amongus is in the qr code :)

 ### osu.py
-(WIP)

-### qrcode.py
-(WIP)

-### selfroles.py
-(WIP)

 ### wiki.py
 `/wikisearch request:str` - returns a list of Wikipedia articles based on the request